theopensystemslab/planx-new/README.md

 1. Start the editor dev server! `pnpm start` & open `http://localhost:3000` & login with your GMail/Google email address

 ### Troubleshooting

 If you run into trouble, you may want to try the following:

-* Ensure you have a local `.env` file with up-to-date keys etc (see relevant `.env.example` files for reference and 1Password for an initial `.env` file).
+- Ensure you have a local `.env` file with up-to-date keys etc (see relevant `.env.example` files for reference and 1Password for an initial `.env` file).

 ### Analytics

 Running `docker compose up` won't spin up [Metabase](https://www.metabase.com/).
 To spin it up, run:

 `docker compose --profile analytics up`

 ### Documentation

 This project uses Architecture Decision Records (ADRs) to record significant changes and decisions.
 Further details of this can be [found here](https://github.com/theopensystemslab/planx-new/blob/main/doc/architecture/decisions/0001-record-architecture-decisions.md).

 For maximum visibility and discoverability, we recommend using the [GitHub discussions board](https://github.com/theopensystemslab/planx-new/discussions) where possible.

+## Development Tools

+### Code Formatting

+Code in this repository is linted with eslint and formatted with prettier.

+You can install a pre-commit hooks to ensure your code is formatted correctly before pushing any changes with `pnpm prepare` at the root of the project (you may need to run `pnpm install` first).

+Code is also checked in CI so these pre-commit hooks may save you an additional round of code changes.

 ## Deployments